Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

 - Docker is popular for encapsulating environments for testing (CI/CD, DevOps) as we will see later.
 - Singularity is a bit more "niche", but important in the computing/simulation business.

+- For the exercise you should ideally have Docker, VirtualBox, Vagrant (maybe Singularity installed)

 ## Exercise